ARM-software/armnn/build-tool/README.md

 <br>

 ## Install Docker
-Builds of the official Arm NN Dockerfile have been tested on the **Ubuntu 20.04** host platform.
+Builds of the official Arm NN Dockerfile have been tested on the **Ubuntu 20.04** and Mac with Apple silicon host platforms.
-Whilst other platforms have not been tested, Docker should be able to build the Arm NN Dockerfile on other platforms such as Windows and Mac.
+Whilst other platforms have not been tested, Docker should be able to build the Arm NN Dockerfile on other platforms such as Windows.
 On **Linux**, we recommend using **Docker Engine** which is used through the command-line interface (CLI).
 For **Windows and Mac** users, **Docker Desktop** is available which allows the use of the CLI plus a graphical interface.<br>
 This guide will **only** provide steps on using Docker through the use of the CLI and not Docker Desktop.